How to Feed Wild Hyenas in Harar, Ethiopia

 Remember, these hyenas aren’t trained, this isn’t the zoo – anything could happen.
 Maybe you leave without a face, who knows…

 #2: Book a guide and driver via your accommodation – don’t go the independent route as we did.
-For the best experience, go with a guide that can translate for you and make sure you get to the Islamic on time – the feeding time changes nightly.
+For the best experience, go with a guide that can translate for you and make sure you get to the Islamic site on time – the feeding time changes nightly.

-#3: While some resources suggest that you can walk to the site, that’s completely idiotic and unsafe (unless you enjoy being robbed).
+#3: While some online resources suggest that you can walk to the site, that’s completely idiotic and unsafe advice (unless you enjoy being robbed).
 Plus, you’ll most likely need the lights from your driver’s vehicle for added visibility when feeding the hyenas.